Pywr-DRB/Pywr-DRB/_sources/DRB/drb_hydrology.md

 ### Reservoirs that Provide Water to New York City
 The New York City Department of Environmental Protection owns and operates three large reservoirs in the DRB that provide water to New York City: the Cannonsville Reservoir, the Pepacton Reservoir, and the Neversink Reservoir.
-These reservoirs, located primarily in the upper basin, have a combined storage capacity of over 570 billion gallons of water.
+These reservoirs, located in the upper basin, have a combined storage capacity of over 570 billion gallons of water.

 Water from these reservoirs is conveyed to New York City through the Delaware Aqueduct, which is the longest tunnel in the world.
-The aqueduct spans over 85 miles and can deliver up to 600 million gallons of water per day to the city.
+The aqueduct spans over 85 miles and delivers 500-600 million gallons per day on average, roughly half of the city's water supply.

 ```{figure} ../../images/nyc_reservoirs.png
 :name: nyc-reservoirs